-Is It Possible to Get Fat Transferred to Your Breasts when You Have Breast Implants?
+Is It Possible to Get Fat Transferred to the Breasts when a person already Has Breast Implants?

 Fat Transfer to Breast with Implants is typically done to correct problem not to enlarge the breast

 Breast Fat Transfer can be done alone as a procedure to enlarge the breast but is not typically done in addition to breast implants to enlarge the breast further.
 Breast Implants alone can achieve the size increase that you desire